History

 JIVE Establishment

 The Joint Institute for VLBI in Europe was formally established in 1993 by the European Consortium for VLBI.
+Information about the last JIVE Board of Directors is available here.

 Construction of the Correlator